 Please note that this list is not exhaustive and subject to change

 Competition has fundamentally intensified over the past years.
 Many companies today spread out their value chains across numerous locations.
 Thus, sound economic analysis has never been more important - regardless whether the decision-making unit is an individual, household, firm, non-profit organization, or government.
-The integrative approach used in this course will help business students to recognize that important managerial decisions are interdisciplinary as effective management is seen to involve an integration of the accounting, finance, marketing, personnel and production functions.
+The integrative approach used in this MBA course will help you to recognize that important managerial decisions are interdisciplinary as effective management is seen to involve an integration of the accounting, finance, marketing, personnel and production functions.
 Therefore, the business firm is treated as a unified whole, rather than a series of discrete, unrelated parts.

-In order to build an intellectual fundament, the students will learn conceptual frameworks (business scenarios) that are based on microeconomic theories, i.e., the underlying economic behaviour of actors participating in individual markets: individuals (theories of supply and demand), firms (production, cost and pricing), and industries under different forms of market structure (competition vs. monopoly).
+In order to build an intellectual fundament, you will learn conceptual frameworks (business scenarios) that are based on microeconomic theories, i.e., the underlying economic behaviour of actors participating in individual markets: individuals (theories of supply and demand), firms (production, cost and pricing), and industries under different forms of market structure (competition vs. monopoly).
 Real-world examples are used to support this problem-based approach.
 For example, an IT company's strategy will be analyzed to introduce basic ideas on corporate strategy and industry analysis and transformation, competitive strategy, and competitive dynamics.
 Furthermore, we shall broaden our knowledge of real business applications of economic analysis by expanding the scope of inquiry to cover the process of internationalization of a company.
-Students will examine the relevant managerial economic principles, problems and issues related to entry and penetration strategies that force a company to adapt to local circumstances.
+You will examine the relevant managerial economic principles, problems and issues related to entry and penetration strategies that force a company to adapt to local circumstances.

 The past few years have witnessed a dramatic reappraisal of longstanding principles of strategic thinking, planning, and implementation.
 Partly this has been due to the so-called ‘flattening' of the world: the combined forces of accelerating globalization and digitalization have made it clear that organizational strategies and structures need to adapt to a radically new and unpredictable set of competitive dynamics.
 Inevitably then, not only are strategies and structures being reappraised; so too are the qualities, characteristics and profiles of current and next tier leaders.

 In the light of the above, the overriding focus will be on how to achieve strategic adaptability and flexibility in a changing and unpredictable global environment.
 Principle tools and concepts of strategy will be discussed, as well as evolving approaches to the interplay between strategy, structure and corporate culture.
 The seminar will be run in a very interactive manner, with case study analysis and discussion the primary mode of instruction.
-The course will cover some of the major strategic decision-making tools—including the Ansoff Matrix; SWOT; the VRIO Core Competency tool—as applied specifically to the global environment.
+This MBA course will cover some of the major strategic decision-making tools—including the Ansoff Matrix; SWOT; the VRIO Core Competency tool—as applied specifically to the global environment.
 A variety of environmental analysis tools, such as Porter's Five Forces and the PEST model will also be discussed from an applied and practical point of view.
 And since successful global strategizing also presupposes successful leadership skills, we shall also examine the characteristics of successful leaders, be it in history or contemporary culture, as well as in business.